Springtail: Morphology

 The Poduromorpha and Entomobryomorpha have an elongated body, while the Symphypleona and Neelipleona have a globular body.
 Collembola lack a tracheal respiration system, which forces them to respire through a porous cuticle, except for the two families Sminthuridae and Actaletidae, which exhibit a single pair of spiracles between the head and the thorax, leading to a rudimentary, although fully functional, tracheal system.
-The anatomical variance present between different species partially depends on soil morphology and composition.
-Surface-dwellers are generally larger, have darker pigments, have longer antennae and functioning furcula.
+The anatomical variance (life-form variation) present between different species partially depends on their vertical distribution across the various strata of terrestrial ecosystems.
+Surface-dwellers are generally larger, have darker pigments, longer antennae and a functioning furcula.
 Sub-surface-dwellers are usually unpigmented, have elongated bodies, and reduced furcula.
-They can be categorized into four main forms according to soil composition and depth: atmobiotic, epedaphic, hemiedaphic, and euedaphic.
-Atmobiotic species inhabit macrophytes and litter surfaces.
-They are generally 8-10 millimeters in length, pigmented, have long limbs, and a full set of ocelli (photoreceptors).
+They can be categorized into four main forms according to vertical distribution: atmobiotic, epedaphic, hemiedaphic, and euedaphic.
+Atmobiotic species inhabit macrophytes and litter surface.
+They are generally 8-10 millimeters (about ⅓ in) in length, pigmented, have long limbs, and a full set of ocelli (photoreceptors).
 Epedaphic species inhabit upper litter layers and fallen logs.
 They are slightly smaller and have less pronounced pigments, as well as less developed limbs and ocelli than the atmobiotic species.
 Hemiedaphic species inhabit the lower litter layers of decomposing organic material.
-They are 1-2 millimeters in length, have dispersed pigmentation, shortened limbs, and a reduced number of ocelli.
-Euedaphic species inhabit upper mineral layers known as the humus horizon.
+They are 1-2 millimeters (about 1/16 in) in length, have dispersed pigmentation, shortened limbs, and a reduced number of ocelli.
+Euedaphic species inhabit upper mineral layers known as the humus horizon (or humipedon).
 They are smaller than hemiedaphic species; have soft, elongated bodies; lack pigmentation and ocelli; and have reduced or absent furca.

-Poduromorphs inhabit the epedaphic, hemiedaphic, and euedaphic layers and are characterized by their elongated bodies and conspicuous segmentation – three thoracic segments, six abdominal segments, and a prothorax.
+Poduromorphs are characterized by their elongated bodies and conspicuous segmentation: they have three thoracic segments, six abdominal segments, including a well-developed prothorax with tergal chaetae, while the first thoracic segment in Entomobryomorpha is clearly reduced and bears no chaetae.

-The digestive tract of collembolan species consists of three main components: the foregut, midgut, and hindgut.
+The digestive tract of springtails consists of three main components: foregut, midgut, and hindgut.
 The midgut is surrounded by a network of muscles and lined with a monolayer of columnar or cuboidal cells.
 Its function is to mix and transport food from the lumen into the hindgut through contraction.
 Many species of syntrophic bacteria, archaea, and fungi are present in the lumen.
 These different digestive regions have varying pH to support specific enzymatic activities and microbial populations.
 The anterior portion of the midgut and hindgut is slightly acidic (with a pH of approximately 6.0) while the posterior midgut portion is slightly alkaline (with a pH of approximately 8.0).
 Between the midgut and hindgut is an alimentary canal called the pyloric region, which is a muscular sphincter.
+Malpighian tubules are absent.

+Genomics

+Given their small size, springtails have been neglected in terms of genome analysis.
+They are one of the few arthropod groups that do not have high-quality reference genomes.
+Even though some earlier genome sequences were produced, they do not meet modern standards (contig N50 > 1 MB).
+One of the first genomes was presented in 2025, that of Orchesella flavescens, which is 270 MB and was assembled into 6 chromosome-level scaffolds.